 English is a compulsory subject at GCSE and is highly valued in employment and for further education.
 Most employers will want you to have a strong grade in English to show you are able to communicate effectively in both speech and writing.
+Students sit two GCSES in English and gain two separate qualifications: English Language and English Literature

 Students who achieve a 5 or above in English Language or English Literature should be able to study these subjects in Sixth Form.
-A levels in English Literature and English Language are well regarded by universities and colleges and will allow access onto many different courses.
+A levels in English Literature and English Language are well regarded by universities and colleges, and will allow access onto many different courses.